 Honors Program in Psychology at Penn

-Departmental Honors are available to majors who have especially strong academic records.
-The honors program involves (a) completing a year-long research project in your senior year (a 399) under the supervision of a faculty member; this recieves 2 cu's (b) completing a second term of statistics, (c) participating in a year-long seminar (Psychology 400-301) designed especially for Psychology Honors majors; this receives a total of 1 cu, and (d) participating in the Undergraduate Psychology Research Fair in the Spring semester, at which honors students present a poster and give a 15-minute talk about their research.
+Departmental Honors are available to majors who have strong academic records.
+The honors program involves (a) completing a year-long empirical research project in your senior year under the supervision of a faculty member; this recieves 2 cu's (b) completing a second term of statistics before graduation, (c) participating in a year-long seminar (Psychology 400-301) designed especially for Psychology Honors majors; this receives a total of 1 cu, and (d) participating in the Undergraduate Psychology Research Fair in the Spring semester, at which honors students present a poster and give a 15-minute talk about their research.
 Finally, (e) a total of 15 cu's in psychology is required.

-Students who wish to graduate with Honors in Psychology must complete a minimum of two semesters of enrollment in research (300-level or a 399) with the same professor during senior year.
+Students who wish to graduate with Honors in Psychology must complete two semesters of enrollment in empirical research (PSYC 399 or PSYC 362) with the same professor during senior year.
 The expectation is that students will work closely with a faculty advisor to develop an independent research project that includes the collection and analysis of data.
 As with all two-semester research projects, honors students must submit a final research paper at the end of their senior year describing their empirical investigation.
 At the end of their senior year, honors students must also present a poster at the Undergraduate Research Fair in the Spring.
 In addition, honors students must present a brief oral presentation to faculty and students in the psychology department in the Spring.

 All honors students must attend the weekly Senior Honors Seminar.
 The Honors Seminar is a 0.5 cu course that meets for two semesters (two hours per week).
 It is currently planned for Monday afternoons.